 This ThinkPad series has been designed to be thin and lightweight, yet durable enough to withstand the tough environment of schools.
 These laptops are subjected to over 200 durability tests and meet 12 military-grade standards.

 Ports are reinforced and the keyboard is water-resistant.
 The Thinkpad E570 can even withstand a drop of up to three feet—that’s about the height of your average school desk.

-With an 15.6-inch screen, measuring less than an inch thick and a reasonable 5 pounds in weight, this laptop is no harder to carry than a large textbook.
+With a 15.6-inch screen, measuring less than an inch thick, and a reasonable 5 pounds in weight, this laptop is no harder to carry than a large textbook.
 The display is backlit for use, in even the darkest of lecture halls.
 With a crisp Full HD 1920 x 1080 resolution for extra clarity, the user could even indulge in the occasional movie session between classes.

 A dual-core Intel i5 processor and 8GB of DDR4 RAM provide enough power for multi-tasking and most daily tasks.
-The included SDD offers a blisteringly fast and smoother computing experience, but can be limiting in size — Windows 10 can take up 30GB alone.
-If necessary, it's possible to upgrade the SSD when ordering the product although this will obviously increase the price.
+The included SDD offers a blisteringly fast and smoother computing experience, but can be limited in size — Windows 10 can take up 30GB alone.
+If necessary, it’s possible to upgrade the SSD when ordering the product although this will obviously increase the price.

 You won’t be playing many high-end games with only Intel HD graphics included, but extra USB ports, including 3.1 Type C, and an SD card reader, provide opportunities for media storage.
 The fingerprint reader and Windows 10 Pro is a welcome feature if laptop security is a priority for you.

 The 7-hour battery life and the latest Intel Dual-band Wi-Fi AC standard make this the ideal notebook for learning on the go.
 A built-in 720p HD webcam with dual array microphone even means they can Skype home occasionally.

-This HP Business Flagship laptop is a pretty decent all-round PC which features a backlit 17.3-inch display and one of the latest Intel Core i3 processors.
+This HP Business Flagship laptop is a pretty decent all-around PC that features a backlit 17.3-inch display and one of the latest Intel Core i3 processors.

 Let’s take a look at that screen first.
 This is probably why you’re here.
 The immersive 17.3-inch display features an HD+ BrightView screen with a resolution of 1600 x 900 pixels.